isabellaPhung/UCSC-CSE123-S25/doc/design/server_design.md

 This includes endpoints to verify login credentials, get tasks/events/habits for a specific device, and update tasks/events/habits for a device.
 The Flask server also has login and logout token endpoints to set and remove cookies containing JWT access tokens.
 If an access token for a user is expired or not found, the Flask app will redirect the user to the login page.
-%% TODO elaborate more? mention javascript fetch
+%% TODO elaborate more? mention javascript fetch is used to display user data on the web app
 %% TODO device cookies, not just login

 ### Device security

+When adding devices to accounts, it's important to ensure that users aren't able to randomly
 %% TODO describe adding a device, but with api token or some other
 %% measure of seciryt so that the device can access the api
 %% withous users guessing random ids